LUCERNE

 22nd Aug 2007, west beach, Llandudno, North Wales.
 Photo: © RWD

-Some similarities to : Goat's Rue but the flowers of Goat's Rue are in a loose spire and those of Lucerne have purplish flowers with spiral pods.
+Superficial resemblance to : Goat's-Rue which is also shrubby, but taller, and with pinnate leaves rather than trefoil leaves and the flowers of Goat's-Rue are in a loose spire and usually lilac or white whilst those of Lucerne have purplish flowers with spiral pods.

-Uniquely identifiable characteristics : The helter-skelter like spiral-wound flattened seed pods.
+Uniquely identifiable characteristics : The helter-skelter like spiral-wound flattened seed pods which have between 2 and 3 complete turns but are without numerous spiny projections.

 Distinguishing Feature :

 In its cultivated form, Lucerne is better known as Alfalfa, Medicago Sativa.
-Grown as fodder for browsing animals it has a vety high protein content, about 27%.
-Because of widespread arable-land planting, it is to still to be found growing on field boundaries.
+Once widely grown as fodder for browsing animals (but now much less so) it has a very high protein content, about 27%.
+Because of widespread arable-land planting, it is to still to be found growing on field boundaries, road verges, rough grassland and other waste places.
+There are three sub-species of Medicago sativa:

 Distribution